markschmeck/activity5/activity5.md

 ### Solution

-TODO: First specify the algorithm you were assigned and then indicate the path your algorithm generated from start to goal.
+TODO: Run the DFS, BFS algorithms.
+Indicate the path your algorithm generated from start to goal.
 Indicate which node was expanded and what is in the fringe at each step.
 If there is no path, state so, while still showing the steps of your algorithm.

 | Expand Node | Fringe |
 | ------------|------- |